robMolloy/pi-guestbook/readme.md

 ## Watch directory and convert to PDF

-A listener on the directory which on the new-image event converts the image to a PDF
+A listener on the directory which on the new-image event converts the image to a PDF then moves it to a new directory

 ## Watch directory and print (do later / done already on rpi)